How to Create a Calm and Refreshing At-Home Spa Day

 Warm Towel Wrap: After applying a mask or conditioner, wrap your hair in a warm towel for 10–15 minutes.
 The heat helps ingredients penetrate deeper, leaving your hair softer and shinier.

-Gentle Detangling: Use a wide-tooth comb or soft brush after treatment to avoid breakage and keep hair smooth.
+Gentle Detangling: After washing, use a wide-tooth comb or soft brush to avoid breakage and keep hair smooth.

 💡 Tip: Pair your scalp massage with lavender or rosemary essential oil for an extra calming and refreshing effect.

 💡 To get the best results, try using a homemade mask once a week.
-Always rinse with lukewarm water, as hot water can damage the cuticles and reduce the benefits of the treatment.
+Always rinse with lukewarm water, as hot water can influence the cuticles and reduce the benefits of the care.

 End with Relaxation

-After your treatments, wrap yourself in a soft robe or blanket and take time to rest.
+After your approach, wrap yourself in a soft robe or blanket and take time to rest.
 You might:

 Low-Cost Spa Ideas